samins/samins.github.io/profile.md

 I am a scientist trying to make sense of soft and complex systems.
+Currently, I am a post-doc in the group of [Prof. Rene van Roij](http://www.staff.science.uu.nl/~roij0101/) at the Institute for Theoretical Physics, Utrecht University.

 ## Publications
 11. S. Samin and Y. Tsori.
 Stabilization of charged and neutral colloids in salty